FoxxMD/context-mod/docs/subreddit/components/README.md

     type: SPAM_WATCH
     content: 'a note only mods can see message' # optional
     referenceActivity: boolean # if true the Note will be linked to the Activity being processed
+    existingNoteCheck: boolean # if true (default) then the note will not be added if the same note appears for this activity
 ```

 # Filters